 You are a good candidate for dental implants if you have lost your tooth and suit the below-mentioned criteria:

 If you are not in good oral and general health, you can get your condition treated and then opt for dental implants.
 However, if you are a smoker, you will have to quit while the implants heal.
-If you do not have enough bone density at the implant site, you may need to undergo bone grafting to make the site ready for the dental implants.
+If you do not have enough bone density at the implant site, you may need to undergo bone grafting to make the site ready for dental implants.

-Want to find if you are fit for extraction and dental implant?
+Want to find out if you are fit for extraction and dental implant?
 Book an appointment at Ideal Smiles of Stamford today.